smclark86/100-days-of-code/log.md

 **Thoughts**: Kind of confused with some of the forEach info, but it's nice to be learning some new code.
 JS objects look really interesting, and I'm excited to learn more.
 I also learned about similarities and differences between array and object syntax.
 And finally, I started working on an object exercise.
 The learning shall continue!

+### Day 46: July 25, Tuesday - 1 hour

+**Today's Progress**: Worked on a JS object exercise.

+**Thoughts**: This exercise is pretty interesting so far, but I haven't figured this exercise out quite yet.
+I thought that because I had a rough idea so far of how to structure an object, that putting one inside of an array shouldn't be too difficult.
+For some reason, though, I am getting an unexpected identifier error in the console in the second object—but not the first—even though they are identical.
+I tried not to Google too much yet because I thought yesterday's lesson might give me enough clues, but I might have to look for more info before I can compelete it.